rbboimer/clickstream-sentiment-analysis/README.md

 **Data Preprocessing**
 * MetricAnalytics.ipynb - Jupyter notebook that takes care of the data preprocessing steps
+* MetricAnalytics.html - HTML version of the notebook for ease of access, please open the HTML in a browser

 **Learning and Inference**
 * Oracle and Baseline